Community Care Adult Day Program Milwaukee

 Pros

-• pro The facility offers a large building with capable health services for low-income individuals and those with chronic health conditions.
+• pro The facility offers comprehensive health services for low-income individuals and those with chronic conditions.

-• pro It is a place of wonderful, caring people who assist members in every way.
+• pro It is a place with wonderful, caring people who assist members in every way possible.

-• pro The dental staff are very nice and helpful.
+• pro The dentist's staff are very nice and helpful.

-• pro It is a very safe place to visit with convenient parking.
+• pro It is a very safe place to visit with prompt service and good parking.

-• pro It provides great services and is a great place to go.
+• pro They offer great services and a great place to go.

-• pro The staff are attentive, the surroundings are pleasant, and they are always helpful.
+• pro The staff are very attentive, the surroundings are pleasant, and they are always helpful.

 Cons

-• pro The reviewer asserted that all the workers were dishonest and stealing from someone they care for, and they left the service.
+• pro The workers were dishonest and stealing from someone they cared for deeply.

 Review